Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

-Firstly, for the \(k\)th cluster, given the initial (and possibly noisy) graph signals \(\{\mathbf{x}\in\mathcal{X}_k\}\) and by fixing their assignments, we solve the following optimization for learning their associated filtered versions and the \(k\)th graph:
+Firstly, for the \(k\)th cluster, given the initial (and possibly noisy) graph signals \(\{\mathbf{x}\in\mathcal{X}_k\}\) and by fixing their assignments, we solve the following optimization problem for learning their associated filtered versions and also the \(k\)th graph Laplacian:

 where the set \(\hat{\mathcal{X}}_k\) contains the filtered versions of graph signals for \(\mathcal{X}_k\).
-Although it is less obvious, the above problem can be formulated more familiarly as follows:

-\begin{thm} The maximization problem in Eq. (\ref{eq:graphsforclusters}) is equivalent to a joint kernel ridge regression from set $\mathcal{P}$ to $\mathcal{X}_k$ and a GL problem. \end{thm}
+Although it is less obvious, the above problem can be formulated more similarly to the typical GL objective functions \cite{dong2016learning,pu2021kernel} as follows: \begin{thm} The maximization problem in (\ref{eq:graphsforclusters}) is equivalent to a joint kernel ridge regression from set $\mathcal{P}$ to $\mathcal{X}_k$ and a GL problem. \end{thm} \begin{proof} We show that our problem is equivalent to: